King Gizzard & the Lizard Wizard: 2021–2022: Butterfly 3000, Omnium Gatherum, and Gizztober

 The album Butterfly 3000, was announced on 11 May, saying it would release on 11 June without promotion by singles.
 They announced five concerts at Sydney's Carriageworks, which would have different, pre-planned setlists themed around a different style of music.
 Butterfly 3000 received generally positive reviews; reviewers commending the album on its "sonic adventurism" and "pop-oriented additions [that] are a perfect pairing to their existing sound", while another said its "formulaic approach lacks surprise".
 The album had 10 tracks, and was built around modular synthesizer loops.
 The album art by Jason Galea featured a "cross-eyed" autostereogram.
 The remix album Butterfly 3001 was released on 21 January, featuring 21 remixes of Butterfly 3000's songs; a music video starring Australian media personality John Safran was released for DJ Shadow's remix of "Black Hot Soup".
 In February, the band announced a three-hour marathon set in Melbourne on 5 March, named Return of the Curse of Timeland.
 It coincided with the release of the album Made in Timeland.

 On 8 March, they released the 18-minute track "The Dripping Tap" as a single from the album Omnium Gatherum, released on 22 April.
 On 15 March, they released a joint EP alongside Tropical Fuck Storm titled Satanic Slumber Party.
 The EP originated during the recording sessions for Fishing for Fishies, during which the two groups collaborated on a jam section titled "Hat Jam".
 Sections of both "The Dripping Tap" and "Satanic Slumber Party" were adapted from these sessions, and a special limited-edition 12" vinyl, Hat Jam, contained both releases.

 In June, the band won the inaugural Environmental Music Prize with their 2020 single "If Not Now, Then When?"
 They were awarded $20,000 in prize money, the entirety of which was donated to The Wilderness Society.
 Later that summer, the band stated their next two albums were "built from hours-long jams and then pieced together after the fact".
 In August, they cancelled the remaining 13 dates of their summer European tour so Stu Mackenzie could return to Australia for treatment in his battle with Crohn's disease.

 On 1 September, the band announced that they planned to release three studio albums in October 2022.
 A music video for one of their new songs, "Ice V", premiered on the 7th, alongside the reveal of the titles, cover artwork, and release dates for the albums.
 They all released in October: Ice, Death, Planets, Lungs, Mushrooms and Lava on the 7th, Laminated Denim on the 12th, and Changes on the 28th.
-Fans nicknamed the month "Gizztober".